 No one asked you to, no one told you to, but you saw something was missing and you took action yourself.
 That’s initiative.

 So the reason they ask this is to see, how you have done it in the past?

 The opposite of initiative is doing nothing, saying things like ‘That’s not my job’.
 This question is a great opportunity to tell a story that shows off a time when you took initiative and it was a success.

 So here’s how you answer:

-You answer it by telling your story in my favourite Story way using:
+You answer it by telling your story in my favorite Story way using:

 The SARI Formula which we’ll go through here.
-SARI stands for (Situation, Action Result and interesting Features)
+The The SARI Formula stands for (Situation/Task, Action, Result & Interesting Features).

-You want to tell a powerful story that paints a good picture of the situation, how you rose to the challenge and the end result.
+You want powerful story that paints a good picture to tell a p of the situation, how you rose to the challenge and the end result.